Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     Many modules have documentation.
 How is that integrated into the system?
 How/where do I go to find documentation on a particular module?
 If I'm installing from the command line, how do I get the documentation?

+**Heryandi**
+First 3 questions: No walkthrough yet, so I will need to write all these first.
+Once done, I can simply add a tab to the navigation bar for a link to the walkthrough.
+The link to the walkthrough page should probably be given in welcome email as well.

+Module documentation: There is a package page which can show the documentation as written by uploader.
+If this is not enough, then a link to external website can also be added.

+Command line documentation issues: a small script which queries the site by using the XML-RPC API can be written.
+If djangopypi2 currently doesn't support it, I don't think it will take long to implement it.
+**Heryandi End**

 3. Scripts

     Are there scripts to make these processes as easy as possible?
+**Heryandi**
+Nope, if there is, I will have to write it hahaha...
+**Heryandi End**

 4. How do you think people should find out about the system?
+**Heryandi**
+Never thought about this at all, maybe mention it in OpenFlow and Mininet tutorial?
+The people in Open Networking Lab should be "encouraged" to use it as well so at least someone starts using it...
+**Heryandi End**

 5. How are the data backed up?
 If everything stored on Amazon goes away, how do we recreate it?
+**Heryandi**
+Currently, there is no backup scheme at all...
+If we intend to use S3 though, there should be no issue on reliability (Note: I have never used S3, I may be wrong).
+We may want to do our own periodical backup (e.g.: every 1 month) just in case S3 screws up.
+**Heryandi End**

 6. Bug fixes and security updates

     How are bug fixes and security updates handled?
 What happens when there are critical security bugs in Linux/Ubuntu/Django/etc.?
+**Heryandi**
+If the bugs are in Linux/Ubuntu, it shouldn't break the code if Linux/Ubuntu is upgraded.
+If it affects Python/Django though, there may need to be some changes to the code if we upgrade.
+The best bet is to write unit tests with decent coverage so at least the breaking changes can be identified (and fixed manually >_<) quickly.
+**Heryandi End**

 ----